NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``whole_house_fan_flow_rate``
      - CFM
      -
      - The flow rate of the whole house fan.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `Whole House Fan <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#whole-house-fan>`_) is used.
    * - ``whole_house_fan_power``
      - W
      -
      - The fan power of the whole house fan.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `Whole House Fan <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#whole-house-fan>`_) is used.

 .. _misc_extra_refrigerator: